Loess Hills District AVA

-Loess Hills District is an American Viticultural Area (AVA) located in western Iowa and northwestern Missouri established on March 3, 2016 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Shirley Frederiksen, on behalf of the Western Iowa Grape Growers Association and the Golden Hills Resource Conservation and Development organization proposing the establishment of the “Loess Hills District.”
-The district is a long, narrow north–south orientated swath of land along the Big Sioux and Missouri Rivers, covering 12897 sqmi from Hawarden, Iowa, to Craig, Missouri.
-There are approximately 66 commercially-producing vineyards covering a total of 112 acres distributed throughout the AVA, along with 13 wineries.
+Loess Hills District is an American Viticultural Area (AVA) located in western Iowa and northwestern Missouri.
+It was established as the nation's 234^{th}, Missouri's fifth and Iowa's second wine appellation on March 3, 2016 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Shirley Frederiksen, on behalf of the Western Iowa Grape Growers Association and the Golden Hills Resource Conservation and Development organization proposing the viticultural area named "Loess Hills District."
+The 12897 sqmi district is a long, narrow north–south orientated swath of land along the Big Sioux and Missouri Rivers from Hawarden, Iowa to Craig, Missouri.
+At the outset, there were approximately sixty-six commercially-producing vineyards covering a total of 112 acres distributed throughout the AVA sourcing 13 wineries.
 Loess Hills District is not a sub-region within any established AVA.

 Terroir

-Loess Hills District is located in a region characterized by extremely deep layers of wind-deposited soil called “loess.”
+Loess Hills District is located in a region characterized by extremely deep layers of wind-deposited soil called "loess."
 The loose, crumbly soil composed of quartz, feldspar, mica, and other materials as grounded into a fine powder by glaciers during the Ice Ages.
 These soils reach as deep as 300 ft in places.
 When the glaciers melted, the water pushed this "glacial flour" down the Missouri River Valley.
-As the waters receded, the exposed silt dried, was dispersed by the prevailing westerly winds and deposited across the landscape over broad areas that have formed the hills over time.
+As the waters receded, the exposed dried silt was dispersed by the prevailing westerly winds and deposited across the landscape over broad areas that over time have formed the hills.

 The main benefit of the deep, friable soils is they offer little impediment to root systems where vines can grow deep into the ground in search of nutrients.
-The soils also drain easily, which is advantageous given the area's high levels of rainfall.
+The soils also drain easily, which is advantageous given the district's high levels of rainfall.
 Erosion can be an issue in Loess Hills, although, over the years, hillsides were carved out making suitable pockets for wine-growing.
 These hillside vineyard sites prevent cool air from pooling above the vines, reducing the risk of frost.
 Summers are hot and humid with a majority of the annual precipitation concentrated in the warmer months.
 In contrast, it is not unusual to see vineyards blanketed in snow throughout the winter period.
+The USDA plant hardiness zones range from 5a to 6a.